-The Ulyssean echo in “altro polo”, and the reminder of the Greek hero’s unsanctioned quest beyond the pillars of Hercules, prepare us for the spirited challenge that is now issued to Dante and Virgilio by the bearded sage who is the guardian of purgatory.
+The echo of Inferno 26’s “altro polo” in Purgatorio 1 reminds us of the Greek hero’s unsanctioned quest beyond the pillars of Hercules and prepares us for the spirited challenge that is issued to Dante and Virgilio by the bearded sage who is the guardian of the second realm.
 The patriarch (see the description of the “veglio” in Purg.
-1.31-33) focuses on the presumed violation of their arrival.
-He assumes that they are escaped prisoners, damned folk who have come to this place in defiance of the “laws” of hell:
+1.31-33) who guards Purgatory focuses on what he presumes to be the violation of the travelers’ arrival on these shores.
+He assumes that the travelers are escaped prisoners, damned folk who have come to this place in defiance of the “laws” of Hell:

 «Chi siete voi che contro al cieco fiume fuggita avete la pregione etterna?», diss’el, movendo quelle oneste piume. «Chi v’ha guidati, o che vi fu lucerna, uscendo fuor de la profonda notte che sempre nera fa la valle inferna?
 Son le leggi d’abisso così rotte? o è mutato in ciel novo consiglio, che, dannati, venite a le mie grotte?».
 (Purg.
 1.40-48)